 She incorrectly thought her first test would be her state test in the winter of her junior year.
 Emma’s required state ACT in the late winter at her school is during the busiest of swim season with zero time for purposeful prep.
 Nothing can be done about this timing.

 Finally, if Emma would find she needs one more try to boost her score before college applications in August of 12th grade, she could take the June or July ACT at the end of 11th grade with time to prep.

 Had Emma’s mom not run into me at the doctor office that day, she would have made the mistake of waiting for the state test at a time of year when her daughter couldn’t prep.
 This would push all of her testing later and crowding into the already busy application season.

 For any student who has completed algebra 2 prior to 11th grade, reduce stress by prepping for then taking the first ACT or SAT between June and December 11th grade.

 Who Should Wait Until Winter Junior Year?

 Any student taking algebra 2 during the junior year, would benefit from waiting until the course is half complete before testing.
 Encountering on the ACT or SAT a myriad of math they haven’t learned can create test anxiety!

 If you think waiting is going to push these students into testing during the college application process, that doesn’t have to be the case.
 By following our proven timeline, students can take a strategic approach to stay on time with deadlines and thereby reduce stress.

-Make Your Testing Timeline NOW….no matter your age!
+Make Your Testing Timeline NOW….no matter your student's age!

 At LEAP our passion is no student takes ACTs and SATs while completing applications.
 It’s simply TOO MUCH!
 Let’s protect sanity, avoid future anxiety and have a plan for maximized test scores.
-Join us for our next free Test Planning Workshop in-person or online.
+Join us for our next free Test Planning Webinar.